Job prospects Early Childhood Educator (ECE) Assistant in the South Coast–Burin Peninsula Region

 Here are some key facts about Early childhood educators and assistants in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions:

-- Approximately 320 people work in this occupation.
+- Approximately 20 people worked in this occupation in May 2016.

 - Early childhood educators and assistants mainly work in the following sectors: